 All of the information on a website that has a meta tag such as title tags, meta descriptions and meta keywords.

-Could be considered a follow on to the title tag, the meta description is a more detailed (but still short – 155 characters or less) description of the web page.
+Could be considered a follow on to the title tag, the meta description is a more detailed (but still reasonably short) description of the web page.
 Whilst Google do not take into account the meta description for ranking purposes, it is still a very important piece of text for click through rates due to the fact that the meta description is displayed in search results.
 More information read our guide to meta descriptions

 An area within a page’s code where relevant keywords to that page can be input.
 Google no longer take into account meta keywords when ranking webpages or websites.
 Read about why meta keywords are useless for SEO and should be avoided